anyars-encarta/realtime-search/README.md

 ### Key Features <a name="key-features"></a>

-> - Record user input in realtime
+> - Record user input in realtime with timer interval for typing delays.
-> - Ultimately display analytics & trends on what people are searching for the most
+> - Ultimately display analytics & trends on what people are searching for the most.
+> - Create new Articles

 <p align="right">(<a href="#readme-top">back to top</a>)</p>